May 3, 1984: Apple marks the all-important first 100 days of Mac sales, signaling whether the product is a hit with customers.

 In the aftermath, Apple CEO John Sculley dreamed up the “Test Drive a Macintosh” campaign.
 The goal?
 Encourage average customers to give Apple’s revolutionary new computer a chance.

-M1 chip powers new era of Macs
+Apple silicon chip powers new era of Macs

 After decades of using other companies’ processors to power Macs, Apple announced its plan to switch to its own custom chips in 2020.
 The resulting launch of the first Apple silicon-powered machines sparked a Mac renaissance.

 The new Mac lineup also proved popular with consumers, many of whom found themselves working from home due to the COVID-19 pandemic.
 Apple reported record Mac revenues of $9.1 billion for the first three months of 2021.
+Apple’s M2 chip, released in 2022, raised the performance bar even higher.